MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ### Selectors

 Use selectors in technical articles when you author multiple flavors of the same article, to address differences in implementation across technologies or platforms.
 This is typically most applicable to our mobile platform content for developers.
-There are currently two different types of selectors in DFM, a single selector and a multi-selector.
+There are currently two different types of selectors in Markdig, a single selector and a multi-selector.

 Because the same selector Markdown goes in each article in the selection, we recommend placing the selector for your article in an include.
 Then you can reference that include in all your articles that use the same selector.

 ### Code snippets

-DFM supports advanced inclusion of code in an article, via its code snippet extension.
+Markdig supports advanced inclusion of code in an article, via its code snippet extension.
 It provides advanced rendering that builds on GFM features such as programming language selection and syntax coloring, plus nice features such as:

 - Inclusion of centralized code samples/snippets from an external repository.
 - Tabbed UI to show multiple versions of code samples in different languages.